altera-fpga/hls-samples/README.md

 ### Understand FPGA Programming

-The *Introduction To FPGA Design Concepts* section of the [FPGA Optimization Guide for Intel® oneAPI Toolkits](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/optimization-guide) contains information on the basic concepts that are foundational to FPGA programming.
+The section [Introduction To FPGA Design Concepts](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/developer-guide/current/introduction-to-fpga-design-concepts.html) contains information on the basic concepts that are foundational to FPGA programming.
 Read that section to get the most from these FPGA samples.

 ## FPGA Repository Structure